 This deduction is taken on Schedule 1 that you would include with your tax form.
 Schedule 1 lists adjustments to income that don't rely on whether you itemize your deductions.

-Some of the calculations can be a bit involved, so it's better if you have help with your taxes on this deduction.
+Some of the calculations can be a bit involved, so it's better if you have your tax pro help with your taxes on this deduction.

 The deductions go on the same Schedule 1 as health insurance premiums.
 This means it would only deduct your taxable income for income tax but would not impact self employment tax.